High Blood Pressure (Hypertension)

 Ingredients and meals that support recovery or relief

-Beets contain high levels of dietary nitrates, which the body converts to nitric oxide—a molecule that dilates blood vessels and improves blood flow.
+Beets are one of the richest natural sources of dietary nitrates, which the body converts into nitric oxide to relax and dilate blood vessels.
 Studies show drinking beet juice can lower systolic blood pressure by 4-10 mmHg within hours.

 Top 7 Foods & Dishes To Avoid with High Blood Pressure (Hypertension)